 M/S: P. Smedley/A. Winter: That the 3 policies as presented to the GAC are approved as presented to the Board.
 Carried.

-S. Fossum wants to entice people with job descriptions.
+S. Fossum wants to entice potential election candidates with access to job descriptions (JDs).

-Action: L. Van Loon to catalogue policies asap.
+Action: L. Van Loon to send all finalized JDs policies to Chair/Webmaster for posting on GAC webpage, and catalogue all approved policies for presentation at BGM.

-To complete job descriptions for Chair and Marketing and Media Coordinator asap.
-Action: J. Brady and L. Van Loon
+Action: J. Brady and L. Van Loon to complete job descriptions for Chair and Marketing and Media Coordinator asap.

 9. Marketing/Website Update

-Website hits: 356 per week and facebook hits high 700’s with a lot of sharing

-Action: Update new GAC and President from ASPAN to website.
-Action: J. Brady
+Website hits steadily increasing: 356 unique users per week, >900 page views per week.
+Facebook likes also consistently growing to high 700’s, high traffic and increasing numbers of posts shared by some member organisations and other page followers.

+Action: J. Brady : Update GAC webpage with new rep appointed by ASPAN.

 Expenses for ASPAN exhibits: cards ($41.86) and flags ($30.00)

-Action: Pay J. Brady with consent from all
+Action: Marketing/exhibition receipts to be sent by J. Brady to Treasurer for reimbursement with consent from all

 Travel to BARNA assumed by J. Brady.
 Thank you to our Chair.

-Swag supplied free at ASPAN for exhibit table: new colo-rectal book, ICPAN scarves, Australian earrings

 10. Next meeting